enpiicom/wp-plugin-enpii-base/dev-docs/02-development-logs.md

 - This time, we decided to use 2 Laravel version, Laravel 7 (for PHP ^7.2.5 - ~8.0.0) and Laravel 10 (for PHP 8.1+), we created 2 composer files for that.

 ### Gradually build the plugin
 - When included Laravel to WordPress, we bumped into the first issues.
-Laravel used the filesystem to read the configs because it has the fixed base path but in WordPress, we would not know how the EnpiiBase plugin works, so we cannot use a fixed base path and therefore, we can not use files to store the configs.
+Laravel used the filesystem to read the configs because it has the fixed base path but in WordPress, we would not know how the Enpii Base plugin works, so we cannot use a fixed base path and therefore, we can not use files to store the configs.
 The solution was creating a fake base path (mainly for generated files) and use array to store configs in memory (we tweaked the `config` instance of the app).
 - Laravel uses the `Container` instance for the app().
 We create a class called `WP_Application` on top of that and we use the `wp_app()` helper function instead of app() from default Laravel.
 This will use the `WP_Application::$instance` for the wp_app().
 - We tweak the WP_Application to load base Service Providers of Laravel and allow other plugins to hook into the loading of main Service Providers (the `providers` value of `config.app`).
 We log the array config to each provider when we register the provider to avoid a huge array for all the configs.
 - We approach DDD (Domain Driven Development) structure to enhance the readability but we combine it with the Laravel structure so you can call that Lara-domain Driven Development (LaraDD)